KazaiMazai/Crocodil/README.md

 ## ⚠️ Limitations

 - **Circular Dependencies**: Crocodil cannot detect circular references.
 - **Thread Safety**: While read/write access to the injected instances is synchronized, the injected instances are not automatically thread-safe.

 ## Alternatives

-There are many other dependency injection libraries in the Swift, but only one of them is Crocodil
+There are many dependency injection libraries in the Swift, but only one of them is Crocodil

 - [Factory](https://github.com/hmlongco/Factory)
 - [Needle](https://github.com/uber/needle)